 Vehicle registration taxes make up the largest share of the \$2.7 billion in state restricted revenue appropriated for transportation, followed by the motor fuel tax on gasoline.
-Both motor fuel and vehicle registration tax rates increased under the Road Fund Package, effective January 1, 2017.
+Both motor fuel and vehicle registration taxes are scheduled to increase under the Road Fund Package, effective January 1, 2017.